Haotian9850/internet-scale-app/doc/project_3_README.md

     ```
     sudo docker exec -it experience /bin/bash
     ```
-- run the following command to run all tests
+- run the following command to run all tests (an new pet named `Rocky` will be added to database `cs4260`)
     ```
     cd /app/portia
     python manage.py test